-It’s a creative way to hide TV cords without cutting the wall, however, you have to choose the fabric wisely.
+One thing to keep in mind is to choose the fabric wisely.
 You want it to fit the wall color and the furniture in the room.

-As a next step, you have to attach the fabric to the wood frame with staples (or glue) and cut a hole for the TV mount.
+- As a next step, you have to attach the fabric to the wood frame with staples (or glue) and cut a hole for the TV mount.
 Use picture or wire hangers or adhesive strips (if the frame is lightweight enough) to hang the frame on the wall.

 All the TV wires go behind the frame and remain hidden but, if necessary, they’re easily accessible.
 Wall mounted TV cable management at its best.

 Using a raceway is one of the most obvious solutions to organize and hide TV wires without cutting the wall.
 You can find many types of raceways online and in your local store as well.

 Acrylic, model, or enamel paint works great for plastic surfaces.
 Before painting, don’t forget to clean the raceway with warm water and dish soap to remove any grease or dirt.

 This is the raceway I recommend because it is paintable and very easy to install due to the self-adhesive backing.

-We’ve also created a useful home safety checklist that you can download free at the end of this article.
+We’ve also created a useful home safety checklist that you can download for free at the end of this article.